-Christian mystics called it 'Via Negativa,' way of negation.
-The Vedantins of India called it 'Neti Neti,' not this, not this.
-Buddha called it 'Sunya,' emptiness.
+Christian mystics called it Via Negativa, the way of negation.
+Advaitists in India called it Neti-Neti,' not that, not this.
+Buddha called it Sunya, emptiness.

 By the grace of meditation, dissolve every form into the formless.
 Dissolve all thought into transcendental silence.
 Even for an instant, this tasteless nectar sweetens a whole day.
-Un-create for a moment, and renew creation.
+Un-create All for a moment, and renew creation.